WalletScrutiny/WalletScrutinyCom/_android/one.mixin.messenger.md

 The [repository](https://github.com/MixinNetwork) is linked in the description.

 It appears that this wallet is **non-custodial** and that source-code is available.

-However, we still require additional verification before we can make a conclusive verdict on this app.
+An issue has been made on Gitlab with the corresponding [results](https://gitlab.com/walletscrutiny/walletScrutinyCom/-/issues/344).

+Issue has been raised in MixinNetwork's [Github Issues page](https://github.com/MixinNetwork/android-app/issues/2490).

+This app is still a **work in progress**.